 There’s very clear guidance in employment law that you as an employer are vicariously liable for the behaviour of your employees at work social events.

 As our HR Technology & Services Director, Michelle Hobson, says:

 “You need to remember your duty of care towards employees.
 It’s important to make sure you have the right policies and procedures in place which explicitly state that sexual harassment in any context is completely unacceptable and potentially gross misconduct”.

-If you’d like to find out more about your role and responsibilities as an employer when holding a Christmas Party, click here to listen to our HR Essentials: Christmas Party Survival Guide Webinar.
+Listen to our HR Essentials: Christmas Party Survival Guide Webinar if you’d like to find out more about your responsibilities as an employer when holding a Christmas Party.

 The rise of the #MeToo movement and the allegations made against Hollywood film producer Harvey Weinstein have increased awareness of sexual harassment in the workplace.
 However, the behaviour that constitutes sexual harassment, at a Christmas party or at any other time, hasn’t changed.
 The #MeToo movement reaffirms that unwanted contact or conduct of a sexual nature is not okay in any circumstance.